fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

   end
 end
 ```
-On `line 1`, we call the `map` method on the array object `[1, 2, 3]` with a block (denoted by the `do/end` reserved words immediately following the `map` method).
+On `line 1`, we call the `map` method on the array object `[1, 2, 3]` with a block (denoted by the `do/end` reserved words immediately following the `map` method call).
 The block takes a single parameter `num`.
 The `map` method iterates through each element of the array object on which it is called, and passes it to the `num` block parameter.

 On `line 2`, the local variable `num` is initialised and assigned to the array element from the `num` block parameter.
 The `Integer#>` method is then called on the array element, passing the integer `1` as an argument.
 This method will return a boolean, depending on whether the value of the array element is greater than `1`.